Leon7308/Leon7308/README.md

 #### Hobbies

-* I love playing games - Board games and Video games 🎮
+* I love playing Board games and Video games 🎮
 * I like to think I am decent at chess ♟️
 * I love taking walks and going hiking! ⛰️